Waisa Bhi Hota Hai Part II: Cast

 Singers Kailash Kher, Shibani Kashyap and Rabbi Shergill make a cameo in the film and sing their songs on-screen.
 Mahima Chaudhry and Maria Goretti also make special appearances.
 The barista trio in the film comprises Channel V VJs Ranvir Shorey and Shruti Seth, and John Owen.

 Reception

-The film received positive reviews from critics, but failed commercially.
-As of 2014, Shibani Kashyap has been known for being able to effortlessly sing sad romantic songs, but sadly she fails to create the magic she did with the song "Sajna aa bhi ja".
+Ronjita Kulkarni of Rediff.com wrote, "Debutant director Shashanka Ghosh deserves a lot of the credit.
+Besides great dialogues and subtle comedy (a rarity these days), Ghosh has made the story believable.
+It's not the regular gangster flick.
+Nor is it another Satya."
+Anupama Chopra of India Today praised the performances and music but criticised the tone of the film.

+Taran Adarsh of IndiaFM gave the film 2 out of 5, writing, "On the whole, WAISA BHI HOTA HAI: PART II is a good attempt from a first-timer, but the treatment of the film is such, it caters to a niche audience i.e the multiplex-going cinegoers."

 Awards

 Kailash Kher won the Best Male Playback Singer award at the 2004 Star Screen Awards.
 The film was nominated for Best Performance in a Negative Role (Pratima Kazmi), Best Dialogues, Best Editing, Best Lyrics and Best Screenplay at the Star Screen Awards but failed to win any.

 Soundtrack

 The soundtrack features seven songs by composers including Vishal–Shekhar, Shibani Kashyap, Saibal Basu and Abhinav Dhar and written by Sadaquat Hussain, Vishal Dadlani, Abhinav Dhar and Virag.
 The soundtrack listing is given below.